txrnqt/QuestNavTxrnqt/README.md

 # Power Requirements

 TL;DR: An external 5V supply is **REQUIRED** for the headset to operate properly on an FRC robot.
-5V may be supplied from anything - including the RoboRIO's USB ports.
+5V can be supplied from any stable source - including the RoboRIO's USB ports.

 ### USB to Ethernet Adapters

-As per the FRC rules (R707 in the 2024 ruels), wireless communication is not allowed within the robot.
-In order to comply with this rule, all communication with the Quest headset must be done over a wired link.
+As per the FRC robot rules (R707 in the 2024 ruels), wireless communication is not allowed within the robot.
+In order to comply with this rule, all communication with the Quest headset must be done over a wired link at competition events.
 USB to Ethernet adapters offer a convenient way to communicate with the headset, however, the correct style of adapter must be chosen to avoid connectivity issues.

 The USB port on Quest headsets was never designed to constantly supply 5V at "high power" (5V @ 500mA as per the USB spec), so supplemental power must be provided to ensure a reliable connection. **Only USB to Ethernet adapters that support power passthrough should be used on a robot!** These products are often sold as "USB C port replicators", "USB C docks", "USB C charging adapters", etc. A list of recommended, tested adapters can be found [here](ADAPTERS.md).